- Having your Mac run slower after an update can make you angry in time, but these fixes could help.

 - Select Keep a Copy.

-After doing that, your MacBook should be as fast as before.
-Bear in mind that this is just a workaround, and it might not be suitable if you heavily rely on iCloud.
+Note: Bear in mind that this is just a workaround, and it might not be suitable if you heavily rely on iCloud.

 4. Prevent Adobe processes from running in the background